1898 Western University of Pennsylvania football team: Grove City

-at Natrona Athletic Club
+At Natrona Athletic Club

 On November 19, the Natrona Athletic Club hosted the WUP eleven for a rainy, muddy game of football.
 The Western U. kicked off and their defense forced Natrona to give up the ball.
-WUP backs Mitchell, Rosenbloom and Coach Fred Robinson alternately carried the ball downfield with Robinson finally scoring a touchdown four minutes into the game.
-Robinson's goal kick after was unsuccessful.
+WUP backs Mitchell, Rosenbloom and Coach Fred Robison alternately carried the ball downfield with Robison finally scoring a touchdown four minutes into the game.
+Robison's goal kick after was unsuccessful.
 Later in the half Rosenbloom carried the ball into the end zone for a second WUP touchdown.
 His goal after kick was good and WUP led 11–0 at halftime.

-The Westerns scored on their first possession of the second half with Robinson advancing the ball the last thirty yards for the final touchdown of the day.
+The Westerns scored on their first possession of the second half with Robison advancing the ball the last thirty yards for the final touchdown of the day.
 Rosenbloom missed the goal kick after.
 The crowd then became rowdy and tried to interfere with play.
-Natrona kicked off and Robinson dashed down the sideline and ran into a spectator.
+Natrona kicked off and Robison dashed down the sideline and ran into a spectator.
 He fumbled and Natrona recovered.
 Natrona was able to move the ball but time expired before they could score.
 The final score was 16–0 in favor of WUP.

-The WUP lineup for the game with Natona A. C. was Al Marshall (left end), Malcolm McConnell (left tackle), Allen (left guard), James Chessrown (center), Windeknecht (right guard), Glendenning (right tackle), Chester Fisher (right end), Henry Seitz (quarterback), Fred Robinson (left halfback), William Mitchell (right halfback) and B. L. Rosenbloom (fullback).
+The WUP lineup for the game with Natona A. C. was Al Marshall (left end), Malcolm McConnell (left tackle), Allen (left guard), James Chessrown (center), Windeknecht (right guard), Glendenning (right tackle), Chester Fisher (right end), Henry Seitz (quarterback), Fred Robison (left halfback), William Mitchell (right halfback) and B. L. Rosenbloom (fullback).